MicrosoftDocs/azure-docs/articles/machine-learning/concept-environments.md

 If you use the same environment definition for another run, Azure Machine Learning reuses the cached image from the Workspace ACR to save time.

-To view the details of a cached image, check the Environments UI or use the [`Environment.get_image_details`](/python/api/azureml-core/azureml.core.environment.environment#get-image-details-workspace-) method.
+To view the details of a cached image, check the Environments page in Azure Machine Learning studio or use the [`Environment.get_image_details`](/python/api/azureml-core/azureml.core.environment.environment#get-image-details-workspace-) method.

 To determine whether to reuse a cached image or build a new one, the AzureML computes [a hash value](https://en.wikipedia.org/wiki/Hash_table) from the environment definition and compares it to the hashes of existing environments.
 The hash is based on the environment definition's: